Buying property on the Costa Blanca

 Not too far away from Rojales is Ciudad Quesada.
 Here you’ll find a variety of shops, bars, restaurants, a golf course, and a waterpark.
 The attractions and blue flag beaches of Torrevieja, Guadamar del Segura, and Santa Pola, are all within five minutes’ drive.

 If life in a mountainside village appeals to you, head to Albox, in the heart of the Almanzora Valley.
 Perched at 420m above sea level, this countryside location is just one of the charming villages found in the Cierra de las Estancias, and the Sierra de los Filabres mountain ranges.
 Expect breathtaking countryside living amongst scenic hills and valleys, citrus orchards and olive groves.
 The white-washed market town is home to 11,000 people, and a small community of expats.

 High up on a hillside, overlooking the Mediterranean sea, is the old Moorish white-washed village of Mojocar.
 Wonderfully located between the Sierra Cabrera mountains, and the warm waters of the Med, this enchanting town is a maze of cobbled streets, narrow alleyways, and secret courtyards.

 Puerto de Mazzaron

-This popular seaside resort located to the west of Cartagena in the south east of Spain boasts kilometre after kilometre of unspoilt, pristine, sandy beaches.
+This popular seaside resort located to the west of Cartagena in the south-east of Spain boasts kilometres of pristine beaches.
 The calm waters are perfect for watersports fanatics, and the quiet roads surrounding the town entice cyclists throughout the year.
 There is great hiking to be found in the surrounding countryside, and mouth-watering cuisine to be enjoyed in the town’s plentiful restaurants, and tapas bars.